stanfordnlp/CoreNLP/_pages/other-languages.md

 * [go-corenlp](https://github.com/hironobu-s/go-corenlp) is a Golang wrapper for CoreNLP by Hironobu Saito.

+* [coreNLP](https://github.com/genelet/coreNLP/) is another wrapper by Peter Bi written in 2022

 ### Java

 * [DKPro Core](https://dkpro.github.io/dkpro-core/) is a collection of NLP components, wrapped as **UIMA** components.